ipfs-search/blog/_posts/2023-05-23-crossroads.md

 <figure>
     <img alt="Crossroads" src="/assets/images/2023-05-23-crossroads/crossroads.jpg">
-    <figcaption>Standing at the crossroads, ready to forge a path forward. <a href="https://www.flickr.com/photos/laenulfean/5943132296">CC BY-SA 2.0 Carsten Tolkmit</a></figcaption>
+    <figcaption>Standing at the crossroads, ready to forge a path forward.
+CC BY-SA 2.0 <a href="https://www.flickr.com/photos/laenulfean/5943132296">Carsten Tolkmit</a></figcaption>
 </figure>

 # Our Journey and Impact